ZhanYang-nwpu/SkyEyeGPT/README.md

 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help

 ### You can focus on remote sensing multimodal large language model (Vision-Language) [here](https://github.com/ZhanYang-nwpu/Awesome-Remote-Sensing-Multimodal-Large-Language-Model)
+ ### You can focus on multimodal large language model (Vision-Language) for UAV [here](https://github.com/ZhanYang-nwpu/Awesome-Multimodal-Large-Language-Models-for-UAV-Vision-Language-Perception)

 ## 📢 Latest Updates
 This is an ongoing project.
 We will be working on improving it.